-We shall continue our programme to expose stateowned firms to real competition.
+We shall continue our programme to expose state-owned firms to real competition.
 In telecommunications, we have licensed a new independent network, Mercury, and have decided to license two mobile telephone networks.
 We have allowed competition in commercial postal services.
 Already, standards of service are beginning to improve.
 Investment is rising.
 And better job opportunities are being opened up.

 We shall transfer more state-owned businesses to independent ownership.
-Our aim is that British Telecom - where we will sell 51 per cent of the shares to the private sector - Rolls Royce, British Airways and substantial parts of British Steel, of British Shipbuilders and of British Leyland, and as many as possible of Britain's airports, shall become private sector companies.
+Our aim is that British Telecom-where we will sell 51 per cent of the shares to the private sector-Rolls Royce, British Airways and substantial parts of British Steel, of British Shipbuilders and of British Leyland, and as many as possible of Britain's airports, particularly those in the Highlands and Islands, shall become private sector companies.
 We also aim to introduce substantial private capital into the National Bus Company.
 As before, we will offer shares to all those who work in them.